casdoor/casdoor-website/docs/how-to-connect/mcp/authentication.md

 ## Authentication Methods

-MCP requests require authentication using any of the methods described in the [Public API authentication](/docs/basic/public-api) documentation.
+MCP requests must use one of the auth methods in [Public API authentication](/docs/basic/public-api).
 The authentication method you choose affects which tools you can access.

 **Using an access token with scopes** (recommended for automation):